Basic Gardening Tools Every Newbie Should Have

 pruning shears

 Some other essential tools are hand pruners or a pruning shear.
-With the hand pruner, you get the versatility to trim the small tree branches, perennial plants, to shrubs.
+With the hand pruner, you can trim small tree branches, perennial plants, and shrubs.
 The best is to choose a bypass-style pruner where the top blade can pass the bottom blade when slicing.

 You get a tear-free cut that helps your plants heal faster.
 Using an anvil pruner damages the stems as the top blade chops down onto the bottom one.
 Another helpful thing about these gardening tools for beginning gardeners is that you can harvest vegetables without damaging your plants.